status-im/help.status.im/docs/en/status-wallet/understand-network-fees.md

 # Understand network fees

-To send your crypto to someone else, you need to pay network fees.
+To [send your crypto to someone else][send-crypto], you need to pay network fees.
 Network fees are charged by the blockchain network to process your transaction.

 !!! note
-     Status Wallet doesn't charge any extra transaction fees.
+     [Status Wallet][status-wallet-your-quick-start-guide] doesn't charge any extra transaction fees.
 The only fees you need to pay are charged by the blockchain.
 Those fees remain the same no matter which wallet app you're using.

 ## Who is charging network fees and why

 When you send a blockchain transaction, it needs to be processed and validated by the network.
 This involves the work of miners, who use powerful computers to validate transactions.
 By sending a transaction, you create a job miners compete for.
 Every job needs to be paid, so you pay network fees to compensate miners for their work.

 A network fee's size depends on how busy the blockchain is, as well as the size of your transaction.
+The more transactions are waiting to be validated, the higher the fees get.

 Network fees are measured in gas, which in turn is measured in gwei.
-Gwei are units of Ether, much like cents are units of dollars.
+Gwei are units of Ether (ETH), much like cents are units of dollars.

 ## What happens if you set the network fees too low